-But don't worry, that's where we come in.
-Whether you're looking to play music, add to your gaming library or stream new shows and movies, we've collected together the best apps to allow you to do whatever you like with your Google Chromecast.
-You can check our the best Chromecast deals too if you've yet to get one in your home too.
+This is where we come in.
+Whether you’re looking to find new music, add new titles to your gaming library or stream the best movies and TV shows, we’ve selected the best Chromecast apps to allow you to do whatever you like with your Google Chromecast.
+Read our guide below for our top pick of the best Chromecast apps to get you started.

 Best Chromecast apps: FAQ